linea-it/pzserver/docs/notebooks/rst/2_training_sets.rst

 Contact author: `Julia Gschwend <mailto:julia@linea.org.br>`__

-Last verified run: **2024-Jul-04**
+Last verified run: **2024-Jul-22**

 Introduction
 ~~~~~~~~~~~~

 Welcome to the PZ Server tutorials.
-If you are reading this notebooks
+If you are reading this notebook for
-for the first time, we recommend to not skip the introduction notebook:
+the first time, we recommend not to skip the introduction notebook:
 ``0_introduction.ipynb`` also available in this same repository.

 Imports and Setup